 Cricket: HBO Max included, with a catch

-HBO Max isn't limited to just AT&T. AT&T-owned Cricket Wireless includes complimentary HBO Max in its most expensive plan — the $60/month Unlimited + 15GB Mobile Hotspot plan.
+HBO Max used to be free from more than just the AT&T-owned Cricket Wireless, as AT&T would give it out as well.
+Now only Cricket includes complimentary HBO Max in its most expensive plan — the $60/month Unlimited + 15GB Mobile Hotspot plan.
 (Only one guess as to the other key perk included with this plan.)

 Just be aware that not all versions of HBO Max are created equal.
 The one that Cricket features is the ad-supported tier of HBO Max, which normally costs $9.99/month.
 This tier also used to be locked out of the day-and-date releases where HBO Max would get big movies the same day as theaters did, but HBO Max no longer offers this.